hellowenying/CVE2018-0171/README.md

 * tlv-type number assignment, http://irl.cs.ucla.edu/~cawka/spec/types.html
 * size is the number of bytes to be copied
 * fetch and copy data without verification
-* just copy without checking if the size of the data exceed the allocated size of buffer <---- buffer overflow will occurs
+* just copy without checking if the size of the data exceed the allocated size of buffer <---- buffer overflow will occur

 ### BEFORE AND AFTER BUFFER OVERFLOW IN ASSEMBLY LANGUAGE CODE
 ![from the code logic](https://user-images.githubusercontent.com/23307275/39845862-de324c8a-542a-11e8-9df2-02a10f7cfb7d.PNG)